MazinGhafadgi/Data_Quality_DF/README.md

 | char | Defines the value as char type |
 | array | Defines the value as array of string type |
 | map | Defines the value of map |

+upload the following plugins in Data fusion wrangler-api wrangler-core wrangler-proto wrangler-service wrangler-storage wrangler-transform

+and then upload
+argument-setter-plugin

+and then deploy and run
+DQ_pipeline_latest.json